Co-Curricular Club Expo

 Where: Various indoor sports centres in Christchurch

-Games from 3.15pm at various sports venues in Christchurch and you must wear the Rangi Rangi PE uniform.
-Cost is $30 per person per term plus transport.
+Games from 3.15pm at various indoor sports centres in Christchurch and you must wear the Rangi Ruru PE uniform.
+Cost is $50 per person per term plus transport.
 Minimum of 8 students per team.
 Teams are put together or you can create your own team.
 No trainings involved.

 Leader: Mrs Sinclair

-When: Day and time TBC and is in Term 1 & 4
+When: Day and time TBC.
+Terms 1 and 4

 Where: Rangi Ruru pool